-Under the guise of such “unique” materials they offer videos that are publicly available on the Web and are of no value.
-The work of scammers is to convince the addressee that he has a unique chance to undergo a remote training for a small amount.
+Under the guise of such “unique” materials, they offer videos that are publicly available on the Web and are of no value.
+The work of scammers is to convince the addressee that he has a unique chance to undergo remote training for a small amount.

-4. Google the job name, the company name and anything else that can be used to identify the sender.
+- Google the job name, the company name, and anything else that can be used to identify the sender.

-5. It is also necessary to pay attention how you were applied to.
+- It is also necessary to pay attention to how you were applied to.
 A real employer is more likely to address you by name, while scammers start communication with a common greeting, and sometimes even without it.

-6. Bad grammar is also a good indicator of spam.
-They can misspell a company name, or the letter can be written in a very bad English.
+- Bad grammar is also a good indicator of spam.
+They can misspell a company name, or the letter can be written in very bad English.

-9. Be rational.
-Unless you’ve been actively applying for jobs, it’s unlikely someone is going to find you in the “internet resources” and offer you an amazing job.
+- Be rational.
+Unless you’ve been actively applying for job offers, it’s unlikely someone is going to find you in the “internet resources” and offer you an amazing job.